lameg package#

 Parameters:

-• n_layers (int) – Number of layers in the mesh.
+• n_layers (int, optional) – Number of cortical layers represented in the CSD matrix.
+Default is 11.

-• spm_instance (spm_standalone, optional) – Instance of standalone SPM.
+• layer_boundaries (array_like, optional) – Optional array of y-axis positions marking laminar boundaries.
 Default is None.

 Returns: